Swiss government rejects Green Party’s solar initiative

 The Green Party’s “For a secure supply of renewable energy (solar initiative)” was submitted on December 10 last year with 134,000 signatures.
 If the text were to be accepted by a majority of citizens and cantons, the obligation to install photovoltaic panels on new buildings or major conversions would come into force one year after the national vote.

 For existing buildings and installations, solar panels would become compulsory within 15 years.
-Federal authorities would offer financial support for this process, and exceptions would be possible – for example for listed buildings, in cases of hardship, or where installation would entail disproportionate costs.
+Under the terms of the initiative, federal authorities would offer financial support for this process, and exceptions would be possible – for listed buildings, in cases of hardship, or where installation would entail disproportionate costs.

 Adapted from French by AI/dos